 FLIC 2019 is shaping up to be our best yet, with special guests and high quality film entries from around the globe.
 We expect to host many filmmakers this year and are excited to announce the following special guests:

 PBS stations across America are currently showcasing Tim Ryan Rouillier’s symphonic memoir musical, “My Grandpa’s Fiddle” The Soundtrack Of My Life,” which will air on Montana PBS this December.
-Tim shares this special 1-hour concert with FLIC at 7pm on Friday evening, January 25th.
-He will then chair a Q&A following the screening.
+Tim shares this special 1-hour concert with FLIC at 7pm and then again at 8:45pm on Friday evening, January 25th.
+He will then chair a Q&A sessions following each screening.
 This is sure to be a heavily-attended event, so make plans to come early.

 Tim Ryan Rouillier` is an award winning artist/writer.
 He has recorded for CBS, RCA and Warner Brothers Records.
 Tim has written songs for George Strait, Phil Vassar, Randy Travis, Ty Herdon, Kenny Rogers, Trisha Yearwood, Deana Carter and many others.
 His songs have sold millions, including the Number 1 Song “Last Day Of My Life” recorded by Phil Vassar, Platinum Selling: Number 1 Album- “Somewhere Down In Texas” by George Strait, “Song Of The Year” Golden Harvest- Farm Journal and American Folk and a Number 1 Song in the Southwest Market, “ Let’s Dance In Circle’s” as an artist on CBS Records.
 Tim is a producer, and a studio musician.